jcvacaro/ml_notes/nlp.md

 * Supervised fine-tuning (3.2)
     * We assume a labeled dataset C, where each instance consists of a sequence of input tokens, x1, . . . , xm, along with a label y.
-    * The inputs are passed through our pre-trained model to obtain the final transformer block’s activation h
+    * The inputs are passed through our pre-trained model to obtain the final transformer blockâs activation h
     * which is then fed into an added linear output layer with parameters Wy to predict y:
     * We additionally found that including language modeling as an auxiliary objective to the fine-tuning helped learning
     * check formula for the final loss